BurakTurker1/BurakTurker1/README.md

 # 💫 About Me:
-I am Burak, 20 years old, and I live in Isparta.<br>I am a computer programmer and<br>I am interested in cybersecurity, particularly with Python.
+Hello, I'm Burak, 20 years old, and I live in Isparta.
+I am a computer programmer, and I work in the field of Python development.

 ## 🌐 Socials: